andurif/moodle-theme_bandeau/README.md

 - Use as many as possible heritage from Boost theme (provider, etc...)
 - Improve accessibility (title...)
 - Try to avoid conflicts if there is a xxx_render_page_header_output() function in another plugin.
+- Find a better place for the Editing button in gradebook and content bank (not very visible according to course image).
 - Bug: If the left menu is open and menu in "sticky" position the "Edit mode" button is no longer visible.
 - Bug: If we scroll into the course and it is not very long, the banner can freeze.